KITchen: A Real-World Benchmark and Dataset for 6D Object Pose Estimation in Kitchen Environments: Acknowledgment

 In addition to that, the current top 10 models on the BOP leaderboard train a model for each dataset~\cite{hu2022perspective}, or even for each object~\cite{su2022zebrapose,wang2021gdr}, which makes it hard to use for robotic applications, where the robots have to deal with a large number of objects under constrained resources.
 Furthermore, the average inference time of these top 10 approaches is $0.0283$ frames per second ($fps$) with the best being $4.386 fps$.
 This makes these approaches not reliable for real-time applications, such as mobile manipulation where the 6D pose estimate is only a preliminary step of object grasping which is followed by a set of actions needed to execute the grasp such as grasp selection, motion planning, etc.

-To overcome the limitations of the current 6D pose estimation methods, we introduce KITchen, the first-of-its-kind large-scale real-world dataset recorded using the humanoid robot \armarVI~\cite{Asfour2019}, which has adjustable height and roll-yaw neck, in 2 different kitchen environments covering 111 kitchen objects from the humanoid robots' egocentric perspective to cover the objects in the challenging kitchens' locations as shown in Fig.~\ref{fig:kitchen-locations}.
+To overcome the limitations of the current 6D pose estimation methods, we introduce KITchen, the first-of-its-kind large-scale real-world dataset recorded using the humanoid robot \armarVI~\cite{Asfour2019} as shown in Fig.~\ref{fig:ARMAR6}, which has adjustable height and roll-yaw neck, in 2 different kitchen environments covering 111 kitchen objects from the robots' egocentric perspective to cover the objects in the challenging kitchens' locations as shown in Fig.~\ref{fig:kitchen-locations}.
 KITchen offers 2D bounding boxes, object segmentation, and 6D poses annotated with a semi-automated annotation pipeline to minimize the need for manual labeling.

-The main contributions of our work are: \begin{enumerate*}[label=(\roman*)] \item we introduce a large real-world annotated RGBD dataset for 111 objects with their 2D bounding boxes, segmentation masks, and 6D poses. \item we propose a semi-automated annotation pipeline to annotate the objects in the dataset to facilitate the creation of more real-world datasets and make it publicly available to support other robotics groups to create such large-scale datasets. \item we introduce a new benchmark and competition, where the focus is to solve the object 6D pose estimation problem depending solely on the monocular FOV of robots and limiting the submissions to approaches that offer at least $5 fps$ to encourage further work on this problem while taking into consideration real-time applicability. \end{enumerate*}
+The main contributions of our work are: \begin{enumerate*}[label=(\roman*)] \item we introduce a large real-world annotated RGBD dataset for 111 objects with their 2D bounding boxes, segmentation masks, and 6D poses. \item we propose a semi-automated annotation pipeline to annotate the objects in the dataset to facilitate the creation of more real-world datasets and make it publicly available to other researchers to create such large-scale datasets. \item we introduce a new benchmark and competition, where the focus is to solve the object 6D pose estimation problem depending solely on the monocular FOV of robots and limiting the submissions to approaches that offer at least $5 fps$ to encourage further work on this problem while taking into consideration real-time applicability. \end{enumerate*}